savantcare/patientfile/docs/tech-why.md

 Practical:
 1. Under option 1 I can decide not to use the cardHeader sub component and write my own card header in some cases like "Date of birth component"

-# Q9) How to do theming for the app while each component maintains its own scoped local context style?
+## Q9) How to theme app while each component maintains its own scoped local context style?

 https://vuedose.tips/tips/theming-using-custom-properties-in-vuejs-components/